BUREAU OF ENGINEERING

 7. Missing Plate Voltage meter - wiring to meter cut very short.
 Same Plate meter that's used on the early RBA, RBB or RBC receivers.
 The metal housing versions of the meter.

 8. Broken shaft on Coupling switch control.
 I have the original broken shaft and knob.
-The shaft is made of wood so a replacement is fairly easy to construct.
+The shaft is made of wood (fiber material) so a replacement is fairly easy to construct.

 Here's some of the other problems,...later update notes are in italics.